LED vs laser printers: What should your business choose?

 Larger printer bodies

-Combine that with our best practice guide on reducing print costs, and a laser printer becomes a very shrewd investment.
+With our best practice guide on reducing print costs, a laser printer can still be a very shrewd investment.

-It’s worth noting that size can be an issue with laser printers, largely due to the drum and laser setup.
+It’s worth noting that size can be an issue with laser printers, largely due to the drum and laser setup, unlike LED printers which have fewer moving parts and are therefore comparatively compact.
 If you’re short on space in your office, you’re best advised to seek out a more compact printer.

 Are LED printers best?